drybeluga/drybeluga.github.io/_posts/2020-09-11-what-game-theory-teaches-us-about-behaviour.md

 Where,

-- R is the payoff for cooperation
+- R is the payoff for cooperation - 1 year in prison
-- T is the temptation payoff
+- T is the temptation payoff - Being set free
-- S is the sucker's payoff
+- S is the sucker's payoff - 3 years in prison
-- P is the punishment payoff
+- P is the punishment payoff - 2 years in prison

 and the tuple _(x,y)_ represents the payoff's received by player 1 and 2 respectively.
 For example, if player 1 cooperates, where as player 2 defects, the payoff for the players is represented by the value in the top right cell, _(S, T)_ i.e. player 1 receives the sucker's payoff _S_, and player 2 gets the temptation payoff _T_.
 To be prisoner's dilemma game in the strong sense, the following condition also must hold for the payoffs: